This post may contain affiliate links. Please read our disclosure policy.

 • Mini Fruit Pizza Option: Follow this cookie recipe to make mini sized fruit pizzas.
 Assemble with cream cheese frosting and fruit as written in this post.

-How To Make Fruit Pizza
+How To Make Best Fruit Pizza Recipe

 1. Prep: Pre-heat the oven to 350ºF.
 Pull out parchment paper and rolling pin.